marcusburghardt/ansible-role-openscap/README.md

 ansible-role-openscap
 =========

 This role will ensure the development environment for contributing with the OpenSCAP Ecosystem projects is properly installed and configured.
-So, you can skip, **for now**, the long reading documentation and start coding earlier. ;)
+You can skip, **for now**, the long reading documentation and start coding earlier. ;)

 All the variables you may want to change are defined in "defaults/main.yml".
-You can change directly there or, more elegantly, overridden them in your playbook.
+You can change directly there or, more elegantly and recommended, overridden them in your Playbook.

 **This role will**:
 - Install all the necessary packages:
     - Packages required for development, tests and extra tools.
 - Install Python Modules:
-    - Install extra python modules necessary for CMakeTests or Json.
+    - Install extra python modules necessary for CMakeTests or JSON, for example.
 - Configure git:
     - Define the main editor
     - Ensure the name and email which will appear on commits